 Like he had told me the day before, my father woke me at four.
-He had given me a fishing rod for my tenth birthday and till this day I never used it.
+He had given me a fishing-rod for my tenth birthday and till this day I never used it.
 It certainly was his own hobby.
-Once in a while he would disappear a full day with his fishing gear; sometimes my older sister would go along.
+Once in a while he would disappear a full day with his fishing gear; sometimes Big Sister would go along.

 But this day would be different: we would have a real men’s day and do men’s things.